sae220/hoc2022-md/poc1c.md

 # Agent Maze

 ## Step 1
-Move the Agent to the GREEN block 2.
+Move the Agent to the GREEN block.

 Use ``||hoc22.agent move||``